Is Children’s University Australasia and Africa (IO) (Children’s University) a pathway into university?

 Schools may choose how to pass this fee onto their students in order to ensure the participation of all students that wish to be involved.
 Children’s University partners understand that all schools have differing needs and are more than happy to discuss ways that the fee structure can be tailored to suit the specific needs of individual schools and students.

 What activities can be included?

-Children's University learning activities must take place outside of the normal school curriculum time, so validated activities before school, in recess, at lunchtime and after school are included as well as weekend and school holiday activities.
-Only activities at Learning Destinations which have been validated by Children's University can be included.
-Details of these can be found on the Children's University Portal (you will receive a login to the Portal once registering).
+Children’s University learning activities must take place outside of the normal school curriculum time, so validated activities before school, in recess, at lunchtime and after school are included as well as weekend and school holiday activities.
+Only activities at Learning Destinations which have been validated by Children’s University can be included.
+Details of these can be found on the Children’s University Portal (you will receive a login to the Portal once registering).